Tory Lanez Tells His Peers To "Be Smarter" + Level Up In 2020: "I Own Property, Residential + Commercial

 Tory x Power Moves

 This weekend, Lanez lit up his Twitter page with his motivational tweet.
-Tory said his peers should make smart business moves like owning property.
+Tory Lanez gave us some inspiration and said his peers should make smart business moves like owning property.

 “I own property .. residential and commercial .
 Let’s be smarter artist .” -Tory Lanez’s Instagram